ahmedfgad/GeneticAlgorithmPython/docs/source/gann.md

 Index of the best solution : 0
 ```

-Using the `best_solution_generation` attribute of the instance from the `pygad.GA` class, the generation number at which the **best fitness** is reached could be fetched.
-According to the result, the best fitness value is reached after 182 generations.
+Using the `best_solution_generation` attribute of the `pygad.GA` instance, you can get the generation number at which the best fitness was reached.
+In this run, the best fitness value is reached after 182 generations.

 ```python
 if ga_instance.best_solution_generation != -1: